uwblueprint/C4K/service_provider_data.md

 ### Budget
 The budget should be the total expenses of the organization for the year.
 There should be no whitespace between numbers.

-TODO: verify that we want to use expenses as the operating budget

 ```
 102248      # good
 102,248     # bad